 How Do I Start Meditating?

-A few pieces of wisdom have come up repeatedly in my research, and I’m taking them to heart before I set sail on this month of meditation.
+A few pieces of wisdom came repeatedly in my research, and I took them to heart before I set sail on that first month of meditation.
 As you learn to sit, you will hear sounds, have thoughts, experience physical sensations like a nose itch or a need to cough.
-None of those things need to ruin your meditation - just come back to the breathing.
+None of those things need to ruin your meditation—just keep coming back to the breathing, and scratch your nose if you need to!
 Feel your abdomen expand gently as you inhale, and enjoy the sensation of letting your exhale linger on the way out of your chest.
 If you have monkey mind, or a surge of emotion, notice it as an observer and come back to your breath.
 It will not feel easy or totally natural at first.
 You’ll feel like you’re faking it.
-But there’s no faking - only practice.
+But there’s no faking— only practice.
 And practice makes progress.

-I’m really looking forward to this experiment, and I hope you are, too.
 Meditation doesn’t have to be a big, scary monster lurking in the corner.
-It doesn’t have to take an hour or transport you to nirvana that you need to tell everyone about at the coffee shop later that day.
+It doesn’t have to take an hour or transport you to a blissed out state that you need to tell everyone about at the coffee shop later that day.
 It doesn’t have to involve full lotus and a saffron robe (but how cool would it be to experience THAT one day?).
 All you need is a place to sit, a few precious minutes of your time, and a commitment to explore whether meditation, in one form or another, should be part of your life.

 With love and a half-lotus from us to you,